eitansuez/scenarios-envoy/istio-0to60/observability.md

 The `kubectl port-forward` command also blocks.
-Leave it running until you're finished using the dashboard, at which time pressing ++ctrl+c++ can interrupt the process and put you back at the terminal prompt.
+Leave it running until you're finished using the dashboard, at which time pressing _Ctrl+C_ can interrupt the process and put you back at the terminal prompt.

 The Kiali dashboard displays.